Moving Your Student to College: Everything You Need to Know

 If your student wants to be sure that they will not have a roommate, there is often a way to make sure that you can apply for a single room in advance.
 You will want to be sure that your student has this situation resolved well before they start actually planning their move.
 Single rooms are not always available and you will need to make sure that this arrangement is set down in writing before you plan on it.

-Single rooms are often much more expensive than a shared dorm room as well.
+Single rooms are often much more expensive than shared dorm rooms as well.
 Therefore, you will want to budget for this cost if this is your student’s plan.
 Many people are surprised about the cost of reserving a single room compared to a shared dorm room, so you will want to check on this information well before moving day.

-14. Find out What Alterations Are Allowed
+14. Find Out What Alterations are Allowed

 If your student is planning to paint or put up posters and pictures, they will need to check on campus policy first.
 Some items are not allowed to be displayed.
-Furthermore, many dorms will not allow you make major alterations to the dorm room while you are living in it.
+Furthermore, many dorms will not allow you to make major alterations to the dorm room while you are living in it.

 If your student has been planning to move in with wall art and other plans to change the room, they will need to be totally sure that they are allowed to do so.
 It makes no sense to move any items with your student that they will not be allowed to use when they arrive.